yoasif/yoasif.github.io/_posts/2021-03-18-supporting-compact-mode-in-firefox-proton.markdown

 As a member of the community, I thought that it would be interesting to walk through how Firefox could continue to support a compact mode in its UI, improving user experience and engagement, while reducing the risk of user attrition through the redesign.
 The ideas are presented as a *Project Brief*, [adapted from Asana's template](https://jackiebo.medium.com/asanas-spec-template-spec-training-33bfd9d4dd32), and shared on the web to be [broadly accessible](https://www.otsukare.info/2021/03/16/working-tips-remote-team).

+##### Updates

+2021-03-21 - Updated the Goals and Hypothesis sections based on feedback.
+The goals are now more in line with user goals.
+Some of the goals felt more like *my* goals.
+The hypotheses try to predict what will happen if we follow the brief, instead of unknowns about users.

 **Note: This is not an official plan.**

 Discuss this post on [Reddit](https://www.reddit.com/r/firefox/comments/mafwuj/supporting_compact_mode_in_firefox_proton/).